Dragon (Shrek): Shrek 4-D

 Dragon helps Shrek and Donkey evade a statue of a dragon that had been brought to life.
-Dragon attempts to battle the creature, and succeeds, luring it into a narrow tunnel where its wings are scraped off while Dragon folds her wings against her body while traveling through it, subsequently torching Farquad's ghost.
+Dragon attempts to battle the creature, and succeeds, luring it into a narrow tunnel where its wings are scraped off while Dragon folds her wings against her body while traveling through it, subsequently torching Farquaad's ghost.

 Stage

 Dragon appeared in the stage musical adaptation of the film, which ran on Broadway from 2008 to 2010, as a puppet controlled by John Tartaglia.

 Reception

 In a contemporaneous review of Shrek, Roger Ebert called the revelation about Dragon something "no one could have guessed".
 Petrana Radulovic of Polygon called Dragon "sexy" and a pop-culture icon, saying that the plot twist was "revolutionary" and that she "definitely should've been featured in more movies".

 While initially seeming like a villainess, and therefore more similar to dragon characters like Beowulf's dragon and Smaug, Dragon was instead noted as being a satire of Disney dragons, like those featured in The Reluctant Dragon (1941), Sleeping Beauty (1959), and Pete's Dragon (1977), and one of numerous Disney figures parodied in the series.
 While the romance between Dragon and Donkey is "kinky", it serves the purpose to distract from the even more shocking intermarriage of human and ogre.
 Despite this, the interspecies romance and ensuing family is only "permitted" due to the fact that it is between non-humans.
 The relationship was called a visual realization of the film's moral message that appearances are not important, but at the same time, seemingly impossible due to the difference in size.

 Dragon's femininity was noted as a "major departure" from typical fairy tale gender roles, in which most dragons are either masculine or gender-neutral.
 While Grendel's mother in Beowulf is one of the most prominent examples of a female monster in folklore, her gender is not relevant to the plot.
-Dragon has been seen as reminiscent of ancient goddess figures, who commonly take the form of a dragon or serpent, such as those of Sumerian myth.
-As patriarchal social structures were established, the goddesses, once thought as symbols of wisdom and life, were called monsters and emblems of evil, giving rise to the trope of a knight slaying a dragon.
-However, in feminist thought, dragons can also be understood as the maiden's double, representing their autonomy, with the knight slaying the dragon to make the maiden his servant or wife.
+According to controversial post-1960s theories about the history of civilisation, as patriarchal social structures were established, pre-agrarian goddesses, once thought as symbols of wisdom and life, were called monsters and emblems of evil, eventually giving rise to the trope of a knight slaying a dragon, though this is itself a trope dating back to at least early Indo-European times.
+While the dragon traditionally represents a chaotic, chthonic principle in general, in feminist thought, dragons can also be more narrowly understood as the maiden's double, representing their autonomy, with the knight slaying the dragon to make the maiden his servant or wife.
 In Shrek, the patriarchal dragon slaying trope is "gloriously" reversed, with Dragon ultimately intervening to bring about the happy ending.